Weierstrass Models

 weierstrass_section_f(w::WeierstrassModel)

-Return the polynomial $f$ used for the construction of the Weierstrass model.
+Returns the Weierstrass section $f$ of the Weierstrass model.

 julia> weierstrass_section_f(w);